QuantumAdventures/optical-bottle-beam/README.md

     git clone https://github.com/QuantumAdventures/optical-bottle-beam.git
     ```

-    * Or, execute the following command (in the terminal like a boss :sunglasses)
+    * Or, execute the following command (in the terminal like a boss :sunglasses:)

     ```bash
     git clone git@github.com:QuantumAdventures/optical-bottle-beam.git